Ragdoll cat Lifespan| origin | History and major health Problem

 Obesity

 Obesity is very common in Ragdolls.
-Poor diet and lack of exercise often causes cats to become heavier than ideal, which requires special attention.
+Poor diet and lack of exercise often cause cats to become heavier than ideal, which requires special attention.

 Kidney Disease